Nested cobordisms, Cyl-objects and Temperley-Lieb algebras: Introduction

 \subsection{Acknowledgements}

 This paper began in conversations at the 2023 Women in Topology IV Workshop and we thank the organizers of this program and the Hausdorff Research Institute for Mathematics for their hospitality during the workshop.
 We would also like to thank the Foundation Compositio Mathematica, the Foundation Nagoya Mathematical Journal and the $K$-theory Foundation for financial support for this event.
 We are also grateful to the American Institute of Mathematics' SQuaREs program, whose support was crucial for the completion of this project.
 The first-named author was partially supported by the National Science Foundation (NSF) grant DGE-1845298.
 The second-named author was supported by the Dutch Research Council (NWO) through the grant VI.Veni.212.170.
 The third-named author was partially supported by NSF grant DMS-2316646.
 The fourth-named author was partially supported by NSF grant DGE-2141064.
-The authors also benefited from conversations with Emily Peters, Cary Malkiewich, Tony Giaquinto, \'Alvaro del Pino G\'omez, Lauran Toussaint, Thomas Rot, Inbar Klang, and Kyle Miller.
+The authors also benefited from conversations with \'Alvaro del Pino G\'omez, Tony Giaquinto, Inbar Klang, Peter Kristel, Alexis Langlois-R\'emillard, Cary Malkiewich, Kyle Miller, Emily Peters, Thomas Rot, Mateusz Stroi\'nski, and Lauran Toussaint.
+We also thank the anonymous referees for useful input.